MaDsEm88/blade-on-windows/README.md

 # Blade on Windows 🪟⚡

-A complete guide and toolkit for running the [Blade framework](https://blade.im) on Windows using WSL Ubuntu, with enhanced development tools for seamless hot-reloading.
+Simple guide for installing and running the [Blade framework](https://blade.ronin.co) on Windows using WSL Ubuntu.

-## Why This Guide?

-Blade works great on Windows, but there are some gotchas that can trip you up:
-- Installing in the wrong directory (avoid `/mnt/c/` paths)
-- Missing hot-reload functionality with the standard dev command
-- WSL/Ubuntu setup nuances for optimal performance

-This repo provides the solution with a custom watch script that gives you **true hot-reloading** - no manual browser refreshes needed!

-## 🚀 Quick Setup
+## 🚀 Installation Guide

 ### 1. Install WSL Ubuntu